Property Division Attorney in Laguna Hills, CA

 Getting divorced is not an easy decision.
-Issues on property and debts, spousal support, child custody, and other matters all add up to the complexities of divorce proceedings.
-Our Orange County property division attorney has a good grasp and understanding of the California divorce statutes.
+Issues on property and debts, spousal-support, child custody, and other matters all add up to the complexities of divorce proceedings.
+Our Laguna Hills property division attorney has a good grasp and understanding of the California divorce statutes.

 We can help you understand property rights better and ease your divorce settlement and asset division.
-Talk to one of our Orange County family law attorneys today!
+Talk to one of our family law attorneys in Laguna Hills today!

 Property Division in California

 When you and your partner get divorced or legally separated, the court will have to decide how the properties that you and your spouse acquired during your marriage are to be divided.
 This applies even if you and your spouse have informally agreed on how you want to divide your property – the judge will still have to sign off on the agreement.

 California is a community property state, which means that generally, any property that you and your partner made while you were married or in a domestic relationship is owned equally by the both of you.
 This also applies to debt wherein any debt made by either or you while married will be shared equally by you.

 The inverse is also true.
 Anything that either of you acquired before your marriage will remain that person’s property, called separate property.

 While that is the general rule, there may be some exceptions.
 We’ve listed some examples of properties below and how they would be divided according to California divorce law.

 A business started during the marriage is evenly owned by both parties.
 The value of the business may be appraised by a third-party expert.
 All income earned by the business will also be equitably distributed.
 Business loans taken out for the business are also split evenly.

 A joint account will be split evenly even if one party contributed more to the bank account.